Naojen/SNOMED-Coding/README.md

 ![screenshot](Images/PRW_ollama.png)
 <p align="center"><em> PRW (LLaMa models through Ollama) assigning SNOMED based morphology and topography for a given colon pathology report</em></p>

-# Enhanced Retrieval Augmented Generation (ERAG)
+# PRAISE-ERAG
-This approach is designed to complement PRW when users need to work with smaller LLMs that have a token limit of less than 4096, ensuring efficient processing without compromising coding accuracy.
+This approach is designed to complement PRAISE when users need to work with smaller LLMs that have a token limit of less than 4096, ensuring efficient processing without compromising coding accuracy.
 The working of ERAG is shown in the Figure.
 <p align="center">
   <img src="Images/ERAG.png" alt="ERAG based SNOMED coding" width="500">
 </p>
 <p align="center"><em> ERAG based SNOMED coding </em></p>

-In the same manner as PRW, this approach is also handled in two ways divided by  the nature of the LlaMa models:  models provided by Meta, and  models deployed via Ollama
+In the same manner as PRAISE, this approach is also handled in two ways, divided by  the nature of the LlaMa models:  models provided by Meta, and  models deployed via Ollama

 ## ERAG-based SNOMED Coding with models deployed via Ollama
 Its components are presented in /ERAG/RAG_Ollama.